PeggyJV/steward/docs/api/steward_api_doc.md

 <a name="steward-v3-ScheduleRequest"></a>

 ### ScheduleRequest
-Represents a single, scheduled function call to a particular Cellar
+Represents a scheduled function call to a particular Cellar

 | Field | Type | Label | Description |